 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Yates Center has relatively fewer families with younger children, and/or college students.
 Combined, this makes Yates Center a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Yates Center does not have a public transit system used by locals to get to and from work.
+Yates Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Yates Center overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Yates Center, 21.17% have at least a bachelor's degree.